sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 ## 3.25 -> 3.26

+No manual migration required, follow the [standard upgrade method](../install/kubernetes/update.md) to upgrade your deployment.

 > NOTE: ⚠️ From **3.27** onwards we will only support PostgreSQL versions **starting from 12**.

 ## 3.24 -> 3.25